-- ✓ The Education Center creates a dedicated space for education programming at the zoo, allowing the zoo to increase capacity for conservation education including seven new classrooms and three tent sites - ✓ Conservation education is an integrated part of the main themes of the interpretive experience in all bond projects - ✓ Conservation education is now focused on and aligned with the Zoo's Integrated Conservation Action Plan and highlights the impacts of human activities on the wildlife housed in new habitats, such as the impacts of deforestation from palm oil farming on Asian elephants and great apes, and global climate change on polar bears.
+- The Education Center creates a dedicated space for education programming at the zoo, allowing the zoo to increase capacity for conservation education including seven new classrooms and three tent sites - Conservation education is an integrated part of the main themes of the interpretive experience in all bond projects - Conservation education is focused on and aligned with the Zoo's Integrated Conservation Action Plan and the Interpretive Framework guides messaging throughout the zoo. - Conservation education highlights the impacts of human activities on the wildlife housed in new habitats, such as the impacts of deforestation from palm oil farming on Asian elephants and great apes, and global climate change on polar bears.